jcedmiston/TeleDoplarr/README.md

 ## Why does this exist

-- Uses modern Telegram slash commands and components, which provides a clean, performant UI on desktop and mobile.
+- Uses Telegram slash commands and components, which provides a clean, performant UI on desktop and mobile.
-  This has the added benefit of not requiring privileged intents, so this bot will _never_ look at message content
 - Small codebase as [code is not an asset](https://robinbb.com/blog/code-is-not-an-asset/)
 - Simple configuration, no need to have a whole web frontend just for configuration